Out of the Blue (2006 film): Plot

-The first police to arrive are Sgt Stewart Guthrie, Constable Nick Harvey and Detective Paul Knox.
+The first police to arrive are Sgt Stewart Guthrie, Constable Nick Harvey, Detective Paul Knox and Constable Russell Anderson who had arrived with the fire brigade and borrows a rifle from a nearby resident.
 They arrive at Gray's and Holden's houses, seeing bodies in and around the utility, including a woman on the ground who is badly wounded and calling for help.
 The police attempt to surround Gray's house but the gunman surprises Guthrie from behind, shooting him dead.
 Harvey, armed with a rifle, briefly has Gray in his sights but hesitates, missing his chance.

-Knox reaches the utility, discovering the woman is now dead but one of the vehicle's other occupants still alive- 3-year-old Stacey Percy, who has been wounded in the abdomen but is still conscious.
+Harvey reaches the utility, discovering the woman is now dead but one of the vehicle's other occupants still alive- 3-year-old Stacey Percy, who has been wounded in the abdomen but is still conscious.
 Knox and Harvey enter Gray's house but find it empty.
 They get into a car, Harvey nursing Stacey, trying to keep her conscious and Knox holding the bodies of the other two children from the utility, and drive to where a police cordon is being established, handing Stacey over to paramedics.
 Harvey is physically ill as he reacts to the fear and trauma.

 Eva Dickson stays in her kitchen, keeping in touch with police by phone.
 Her dog comes back, stained with the blood of her son James (whose death has occurred off-screen).
 The police seal off the town, residents spending a fearful night in their homes with the gunman still at large.
 Gray enters a crib and, finding it deserted, spends the night there.

 The next day, police have arrived en masse and are combing the town, searching for Gray.
 Armed Offenders Squad (AOS) officers locate the crib and surround the small house.
 After a brief exchange of gunfire, the officers throw tear-gas canisters into the house.
 Gray abruptly emerges, screaming obscenities and firing wildly from the hip.
 The waiting officers open fire and hit Gray several times, the gunman collapsing.
 With difficulty, the AOS men restrain him and then wait nearby as Gray dies of his wounds.

-A postscript follows, consisting of a montage of scenes, including the full squad of AOS officers escorting Eva Dickson from her home as a mark of respect for her bravery, Chiquita Holden and Stacey Percy in hospital, both recovering from their wounds, the deliberate torching of Gray's house that occurred several days after the massacre and a list of names of the 13 people who died on 13 November.
+A postscript follows, consisting of a montage of scenes, including the full squad of AOS officers escorting Eva Dickson from her home as a mark of respect for her bravery, Chiquita Holden and Stacey Percy in hospital, both recovering from their wounds, the deliberate torching of Gray's house that occurred several days after the massacre, a list of names of the 13 people who died on 13 November and Harvey is on the roof of his house doing some repair work and stares towards Aramoana, reflecting.